How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 Step 1: Find the Company's Registered Agent

-You can't sue a company at their storefront address.
-You need to serve legal papers on their registered agent, the person or entity officially authorized to receive legal documents on the company's behalf.
+You can't sue a company at their store address.
+You need to serve legal papers on their registered agent.
+That's the person set up to get legal documents for the company.

-Every business entity (LLC, corporation, etc.) is required to list a registered agent with their state.
-Finding this info is free and takes about two minutes.
-Go to your state's Secretary of State website and search the company name.
-The registered agent's name and address will be listed there.
+Every business (LLC, corporation, etc.) is required to list a registered agent with their state.
+Finding this is free and takes about two minutes.
+Go to your state's Secretary of State website.
+Search the company name.
+The registered agent's name and address will be there.

-Big companies often use registered agent services like CT Corporation or National Registered Agents.
+Big companies often use registered agent services like CT Corporation.
 That's fine.
 The address listed in the state database is where you send the paperwork.

 Step 2: Gather Your Evidence

 This is where cases are won or lost.
-Before you file a single form, get your documentation together:
+Before you file anything, get your documents together:

-You don't need a mountain of paperwork.
-You need a clear, chronological story: here's what was promised, here's what I paid, here's what actually happened, here's the proof.
+You don't need a pile of paperwork.
+You need a clear story: here's what was promised, here's what I paid, here's what actually happened, here's the proof.

 Step 3: File Your Complaint

-Go to your local courthouse's small claims division (most have a self-help desk for exactly this) or check if your state allows online filing.
-You'll fill out a simple form called a complaint or statement of claim.
-It asks:
+Go to your local courthouse's small claims division.
+Most have a self-help desk.
+Or check if your state allows online filing.
+You'll fill out a simple form.
+It asks for:

-Keep the explanation factual and concise.
-Something like: defendant collected a $2,400 deposit on March 5 for a kitchen renovation, work never started, defendant stopped responding in April, plaintiff seeks return of the $2,400 plus filing fees.
+Keep the description factual and short.
+Example: "Defendant took a $2,400 deposit on March 5 for a kitchen job.
+Work never started.
+Defendant stopped responding in April.
+Plaintiff seeks $2,400 plus filing fees."
 No emotional details.
-Just the facts and the number.
+Just facts and numbers.

-Filing fees typically run $30 to $100, depending on the state and claim amount.
-You can usually request to have the filing fee included in your judgment if you win.
+Filing fees are usually $30 to $100, based on your state and claim amount.
+You can often get the fee added to your judgment if you win.

 Step 4: Serve the Papers

-After you file, the court assigns a hearing date and issues a summons.
-You have to serve the summons and your complaint on the defendant before that date.
-Service requirements vary by state but typically include:
+After you file, the court sets a hearing date and issues a summons.
+You have to serve the summons and complaint on the defendant before that date.
+Service options vary by state but usually include:

 For companies, certified mail to the registered agent address usually works.
-Keep your tracking number and the certified mail receipt.
+Keep your tracking number and the receipt.
 You'll need proof of service.

 Step 5: Show Up and Present Your Case

-Court day.
-Bring everything organized in chronological order.
-Dress reasonably.
+Bring everything organized in order by date.
+Dress neatly.
 Be polite to the judge.
-Don't interrupt the other side even when they say things that aren't true.
+Don't interrupt the other side, even when they say things that aren't true.

-Present your case like you're telling a story to someone who knows nothing about it.
-I hired this company on this date, paid this amount, here's the contract, here's what they agreed to do, and here's what actually happened.
+Tell your story like you're talking to someone who knows nothing about it.
+I hired this company on this date.
+I paid this amount.
+Here's the contract.
+Here's what they agreed to do.
+Here's what actually happened.
 The judge will ask questions.
 Answer honestly.
 If you don't know something, say you don't know.

-Small claims judges deal with self-represented people constantly.
-They're not expecting a lawyer's closing argument.
+Small claims judges see self-represented people every day.
+They're not looking for a lawyer's closing argument.
 They want the facts.

-One important note: many companies don't even show up.
-A default judgment in your favor is entirely possible if they blow off the hearing date.
+Also worth knowing: many companies don't even show up.
+A default judgment in your favor is possible if they miss the hearing.

 Real Scenarios Where Small Claims Court Works